Youn Yuh-jung wins best supporting actress Academy Award

-LOS ANGELES - Youn Yuh-jung,'' the feisty grandmother in “Minari,” captured more than her grandson's heart.
+LOS ANGELES - Youn Yuh-jung, the feisty grandmom in “Minari,” captured more than her movie grandson's heart.

 Youn, a prominent film and TV actor in her home country of South Korea, won the best supporting actress award at Sunday’s Oscars.
-She’s the second Asian actress to win in the category, more than four decades after Japanese-born Miyoshi Umeki earned the trophy for 1957’s “Sayonara.”
+She’s the second Asian actress to triumph in the category, more than six decades after Japanese-born Miyoshi Umeki earned the trophy for 1957’s “Sayonara.”

+In her acceptance speech, Youn was as charmingly candid as her character in “Minari.”

+“You are all forgiven” for the frequent mangling of her name, she said, smiling.
+She then acknowledged what she called her “wonderful ‘Minari’ family,” including director Lee Isaac Chung, and her formidable peers in the category.

 The first Korean woman to be nominated for an Oscar, Youn’s victory comes one year after academy voters snubbed the South Korean cast of best picture winner “Parasite.”

-Youn plays Soon-ja, a card-playing grandmom with a knack for swearing, who’s moved from Korea to join her daughter and stepson in his seemingly quixotic quest to trade dispiriting work in California for farming in Arkansas.
+Youn plays Soon-ja, a card-player with a knack for swearing, who’s moved from Korea to join her daughter and son-in-law in his seemingly quixotic quest to trade dispiriting work in California for farming in Arkansas.
 Soon-ja and her initially wary grandson form an unlikely but loving bond.

 Youn, making a rare U.S. screen appearance in “Minari,” captured a string of honours for the semi-autobiographical film based on the childhood of Korean American director Lee Isaac Chung.